Amazon Echo Show 5 review: Small but mighty

 These experiences deliver mixed results on the Echo Show 5, but if you liked the first Echo Show, you’re probably going to appreciate this incarnation and may even find uses for a few small screens around the home.
 Alexa experiences tied to screens may become more prevalent with the growth of visual Alexa Presentation Language skills and Alexa Conversations, a new way to bundle Alexa skills together for things like dinner and a movie.

-Overall, the Echo Show 5 is basically a half-sized Echo Show, and that’s a good thing.
+Overall, the Echo Show 5 is in almost every way a half-sized Echo Show, and that’s a good thing.